Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ##### Data aggregation support (since Oct 8th 2018)

+* v.b5 - Jul 4th - Added an ability to aggregate over the `addresses table`.
 * v.b4 - Apr 2nd - Fixed a bug where some usd values under functions when exporting to TSV/CSV were multiplied by 10000.
 Use `&export=tsv` or `&export=csv` to export the dataset into the corresponding format, e.g.: `https://api.blockchair.com/bitcoin/transactions?a=date,avg(fee_usd)&q=time(2019-01-01..2019-04-01)&export=tsv`
 * v.b3 - Mar 6th
     * New function `price({ticker1}_{ticker2})` which shows the price if `date` (or one of: `week`, `month`, `year`) is also applied.
 E.g. it's now possible to build a chart showing correlation between price and transaction count: `https://api.blockchair.com/bitcoin/blocks?a=month,sum(transaction_count),price(btc_usd)`.
 Supported tickers: usd, btc, bch, bsv, eth, ltc, doge.